Roofing & Skylight Advice & Photo Page

 Sheet Metal Flashing & Valley Work

-I have witnessed contractors telling the homeowner that they are going to use stainless steel flashing and valley metal, but when I went there to remove the gutters, they had already installed this cheap painted steel flashing under the expensive 80 year tile roof they were installing.
-There is no need to paint stainless steel sheet metal, so that is a clue.
-Also; the stainless steel sheet metal will not be attracted to a magnet.
+I have witnessed Contractors telling the homeowner they are going to use stainless steel flashing and valley metal under the new tile roof, yet when I arrived to remove the gutters they had already installed cheap painted steel flashing for under that very expensive 80 year tile roof they were installing.
+There is no need to paint stainless steel sheet metal, so that was a clue.
+Also; the stainless steel sheet metal will not attract a magnet.
+Only steel will attract a magnet with it's iron content.
+There are dozens of other metals that have no iron in them.
+Good stainless steel has no iron in it and will not rust like most of your utensils will.

-They were paying a huge amount of money to get this expensive 80 year tile roof that even had a kin baked glaze on the top side, and they were going to have to live with 15 to 25 year flashing and valley metal?
-Years latter they would have run into leaks, not knowing where the leaks are coming from, and this is of course well past any warranty.
-Another roofing contractor will lie to them and say: 'The roof was badly installed, and they are surprised that it did not leak much sooner'.
-They will be compelled to replace all the roofing, since roofing contractors will not bid low end jobs to just replace the rusty flashing.
+They were paying a huge amount of money to get this expensive 80 year tile roof, yet they were going to suffer leaks within 15 to 20 years with no warranty to fall back on, since it was not the tiles that failed.
+Not knowing where the leaks are coming from another Roofing Contractor will lie to them and say: 'The roof was badly installed, and they have to replace the whole roof.
+Only because Roofing Contractors will not bid on low $ jobs to just replace rusty flashing.

 Copper Stepflashing